-Three (3) days prior to the hearing, each party shall submit in writing to the Hearing Officer a preliminary list of questions they wish to pose to the other party, or to a
+Three (3) days prior to the hearing, each party shall submit in writing to the Hearing Officer a preliminary list of questions they wish to pose to the other party, or to a witness.
+If the Hearing Officer determines that any are not relevant, the Hearing Officer shall explain the reason for the exclusion of the question at the hearing.

-The Hearing Officer shall have the authority to limit the time allotted to any phase of the hearing, and/or to limit the time allotted to the full hearing.
+The Hearing Officer shall have the authority to limit the time allotted to any phase of the hearing, and to limit the time allotted to the full hearing.
 Any such limitation shall be communicated to the parties no later than three (3) days before the hearing.

 The hearing shall start with an overview of the hearing process from the Hearing Officer.
 The Hearing Officer will then pose questions to the Complainant.
 When the Hearing Officer has concluded, the Respondent's Advisor will then pose questions to the Complainant.
 If the Hearing Officer has any additional questions, those will be posed by the Hearing Officer.
 If the Respondent's Advisor has any follow-up questions for the Complainant, the Advisor will ask those questions.
 The same process will then be followed for questions posed to the Respondent, followed by questions from the Complainant's Advisor to the Respondent.
 This process will then be followed for any witnesses who are to be interviewed.